LivePersonInc/node-agent-sdk/README.md

 In order to guarantee compatibility with future versions of the API, and to ensure that no notifications are missed even with the current API version, it is highly recommended that your bot explicitly subscribe to *MessagingEventNotification*s for all relevant conversations, as demonstrated in the [Agent-Bot](/examples/agent-bot) example's [MyCoolAgent.js](/examples/agent-bot/MyCoolAgent.js).

 ## Getting Started

+### Pre-requisites

+In order to use this SDK you need a LivePerson account with the Messaging feature enabled.
+You can tell whether you have Messaging by logging into LiveEngage and looking at the available sections for the main view.
+All accounts should have "Web Visitors", "Web History", and "All Agents". **Messaging accounts will also have "Open Connections", "All Connections", and "Messaging Agents".**

 ### Install